cosmos/sdk-tutorials/academy/xl-run-prod/4-network.md

 ---
-title: Prepare and connect to other nodes
+title: Prepare and Connect to Other Nodes
 order: 4
 description: Be part of a larger network
-tag: deep-dive
+tags:
+  - guided-coding
+  - cosmos-sdk
+  - dev-ops
 ---

-# Prepare and connect to other nodes
+# Prepare and Connect to Other Nodes

 With the genesis created and received, a node operator needs to join the eventual network.
 In practice this means two things: